WiseCactus/cramjam-extension/README.md

 Welcome to the CramJam extension!
 This powerful tool transforms your browsing experience by adding a fun, interactive layer of learning to the content you love.

 ### Key Points to Remember:
 - **Login Required:** You must be logged in to use the features.
 If you do not have an account, please register.
-After you sign up, each account will be in the free tier, which allows up to 3 free generations a week.
+After you sign up, each account will be in the free tier, which allows you to create 10 free generations.
 To increase the limit of usage to unlimited, please start a subscription by clicking the upgrade button.
 - **Quiz Outcome:** Each interaction leads to a quiz for active learning.
 This is how the display will appear after your quiz has been made:

 ![326138420-84057ff0-9198-4351-ad31-46286f33e530 (online-video-cutter com) (2)](https://github.com/WiseCactus/cramjam-extension/assets/76268134/1f99dabb-3dba-4dfc-bad1-c7eec1368943)